athir13en/dev-assessment-node/README.md

 ## Database - MySQL
 Make sure your have MySQL installed in your local.
+Database created.
+(Tables will be create by codes).
 Change MySQL config in .env in the project root.

 ## Installation